jakubgs/netdev/README.md

 Disclamer
 ---------

-The code is not yet stable or really usable.
+The code is not yet stable.
 Test at your own peril.
 This WILL cause kernel panics.

 Usage
 -----